Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 Nabegataki Falls is a beautiful waterfall located in Oguni-machi.

-The waterfall is 10 meters high and 20 meters wide, and the water falls into a basin of clear blue water.
+The waterfall is 10 meters high and 20 meters wide and falls into a clear blue basin.

 You can walk behind the waterfall and feel the cool mist on your face.